CNC Journey

 What worked really well was occasionally spraying cutting fluid on the part being milled.
 It almost completely eliminated the aluminum build up on the milling bit.
 I'd crack open the enclosure doors while the CNC was running and spray cutting fluid on the part.
 It was terrifying to stand there with the doors open, putting my hands near this cutting contraption.
 Just imagine sharp aluminum chips flying towards you, fluid spattering all over, wincing and cowering behind your safety goggles for fear that a bit spinning at 20,000 RPMs might break off and find it's way into your body.
 It was the last thing I wanted to be doing, but it was working.

 The sporadic nature of when I would spray the cutting fluid on the part, wasn't consistent enough to produce reliable results.
 It was too hands on, prone to error, and once again I had metal chips creating a mess on the floor.
 Every time I opened the enclosure doors I wondered if there was a better and safer way.
 I had seen videos of professional machines using large quantities of liquid coolant flooding the part, and that's what I wanted to try.
-That looked like something that could run continuously without me needing to babysit it.
+That looked like something that could run continuously with minimal input from me.
 I wanted to be hands off with the doors closed.
-I began brainstorming how could seal the wooden enclosure for using liquids (link to blog post).
+I began brainstorming how I could seal the wooden enclosure for using liquids (link to blog post).

 Will it work?